holtri/subsvdd-evaluation/README.md

 This repository contains scripts and notebooks to reproduce the experiments and analyses of the paper

 > Holger Trittenbach and Klemens Böhm.
-"Beyond Outlier Detection De-Constructed: One-Class Active Learning with Multiple Subspaces."
-Proceedings of the 28th ACM International Conference on Information and Knowledge Management.
-ACM, 2019.
+2019.
+One-Class Active Learning for Outlier Detection with Multiple Subspaces.
+In The 28th ACM International Conference on Information and Knowledge Management (CIKM ’19), November 3--7, 2019, Beijing, China.
+ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3357384.3357873

 For more information about this research project, see also the [SubSVDD project website](https://www.ipd.kit.edu/mitarbeiter/subsvdd/).
 For a general overview and a benchmark on one-class active learning see the [OCAL project website](https://www.ipd.kit.edu/ocal/).